astromechza/AstromechZA.github.io/_posts/2016-09-10-ntp-agent-part-1.md

 If you wanted to, you could stop here.
 Just pick one or average them out, and set your system clock.
 If your server is out by multiple minutes and you just want to get things close enough, this would be perfectly fine for you.
+The `ntp4.pdf` document linked earlier suggests this as a minimum implementation of an SNTPv4 Client.

+> 11.2 SNTPv4 Client Configuration
+There is a wide spectrum of SNTPv4 client configurations, with each providing different levels of accuracy and reliability.
+Since only local client applications are supported, to use or not use one or more of the NTPv4 algorithms is a matter of local choice.
+As a bare minimum, a SNTPv4 client application constructs a packet with only the version number filled in and sends it to the NTPv4 or SNTPv4 server.
+The server operates as in the previous section to return the packet, but only the transmit timestamp (T3) is useful.
+The SNTPv4 client application converts from NTP timestamp format to system time format, sets the system clock to this value and exits.
+The application can be called at defined intervals or manually.

 The problem is that in complex network environments like the internet, packets take time, might never arrive, could be arbitrarily delayed, could be maliciously